Chapter 0:

 Fuyumi Kujo stepped out of the car and walked to the side of the bridge.
 She leaned lightly against the rail, gazing down at the sparkling water that reflected the moon and the night sky.
 Under her breath, she whispered,

 “I wish I could be a fish, swimming around—free of others’ judgment and expectations of me.
-Ever since I failed to get into Kyousei, my family hasn’t been pleased with me at all, as they constantly compare me to my elder sister," she whispered.
+Mother and Father have been so angry since I failed the entrance exam, always comparing me to Sayaka," she whispered.
 It was at that moment that Sato happened to notice her.

 Back to now,